-AGENCY: Department of the Air Force, Department of Defense (DoD).
+AGENCY: Department of the Army, Department of Defense (DoD).

-ACTION: Interim final rule; request for comments.
+ACTION: Interim final rule.

-SUMMARY: The DAF is rescinding its National Environmental Policy Act (NEPA) regulations because the Council on Environmental Quality's (CEQ) NEPA regulations, which they were meant to supplement, have been rescinded, and because the DoD is promulgating Department-wide NEPA procedures that will guide DAF's NEPA process.
+SUMMARY: This interim final rule rescinds the Department of the Army regulations implementing the National Environmental Policy Act (NEPA), because the Council on Environmental Quality's (CEQ) NEPA regulations, which they were meant to supplement, have been rescinded, and because the DoD is promulgating Department-wide NEPA procedures that will guide the Army's NEPA process.
+In addition, this interim final rule requests comments on this action and related matters.